SuperJMN-Zafiro/Zafiro.Avalonia/README.md

 ```

 * If you want to programmatically hide the flyout, you need to move the focus away from the control :) There's no other way to do it!

+# NumberBoxBehavior

+A behavior to force a TextBox to accept numbers only.